hellocomrade/ArcObject/README.md

 ```

 Well, I hope this example is simple enough to give you some idea on how to use OMD.
 To be honest, I am not sure if I did a good job here.
 So, if I didn't, please let me know. :)

+## Lesson 6: ArcGIS Server Object Extension (SOE) and Geoprocessing Tool##

+Haven't got chacne to update this series for a while.
+I copied/pasted some notes I made for our project to here.

+###Introduction
+**Developing Server Object Extensions (SOE)** is the standard way that ESRI offers to customize the behavior of ArcGIS server.
+Of course, SOE is a COM as well.

+The best reference for this feature, well, if you have SDK installed, is in the help file:

+**ArcObjects SDK for ArcGIS 10.4 -> ArcObjects Help for .NET developers -> Developing with ArcGIS -> Extending ArcGIS for Server -> Developing server object extensions**

+The memo here will NOT guide you to develop a SOE.
+Instead, we track the procedure for properly debugging, building and deploying SOE on desktop and ArcGIS server.

+Well, don't feel disappointed if you come here and expect to learn how to code SOE.
+Following the document listed in SDK helper, you should be able to do it.
+Or, if you need a shortcut with a complete sample, you may want to try this [ESRI github](https://github.com/Esri/arcobjects-sdk-community-samples/tree/master/Net/Server).

+###Debug
+Without ArcGIS Server, SOE debug has to be done on unit test level.
+If you don't want to separate SOE logic out of the default SOE template code file, try a mock up framework, such as [moq](https://www.nuget.org/packages/Moq/).
+However, ESRI developer didn't make their classes "mockup friendly", for example, ServerLogger class is defined as a sealed class, which prevents most of mockup framework to inherit and replace it with mock...

+If you have debug capacity over ArcGIS Server, here are couple tips:

+1. Make sure you open SOE project using Administrator account;
+2. When you attach to the ArcGIS Server processes, make sure to select all ArcSOC.exe with the type of ***(Managed)***;

+I was unable to debug the code inside Init, Shutdown and Construct.
+SOE runs inside ArcSOC container.
+Since these 3 functions are invoked during the construction and shutdown of the SOE, it's hard to tell which process I can attach to.

+###Deploy
+SOE deployment follows a two steps procedure assuming SOE type is MapServer and service is REST.

+1. If build SOE project in VS, a "soe" file will be created as an archive.
+In ArcGIS Server Manager, go to Site -> Extensions -> Add Extension, upload this "soe" file and ArcGIS Server will take care everything for you, such as COM registration.
+2. Prepare map data in ArcMap and publish them as map services with the option of "staging", which means "Do not upload, just prepare the data".
+This will create a sd file at "C:\Users\hellocomrade\AppData\Local\ESRI\Desktop10.4\Staging".
+In ArcGIS Server Manager, Services -> Publish Service, feed the wizard with the sd file and under the Capabilities, make sure to check the SOE you upload in step 1.
+If everything goes well, the map service will be started with your SOE.
+3. Go to "http://localhost:6080/arcgis/rest/services/" and select the map service defined in step 2, scroll down to the bottom of the page, you should see "Supported Extensions" showing up.